Article #26: Proper

 final piping lay out should not be finalized until certified elevation drawings

-are received form the engineering group or from the pump vendor.
+are received from the engineering group or from the pump vendor.
 Once the final certified prints are received

 the final isometrics can be completed and the piping takeoff can be done.